 Eventually, if left unchecked, your immune system will actually begin to attack your microbiome, leading to a vicious cycle of immune-to-gut problems.

-A key part of restoring digestive health is, therefore, to address any issues with the immune system, which HNOs do by feeding the good bacteria of your unique intestinal microbiota to balance it.
+A key part of restoring digestive health is, therefore, to address any issues with the immune system, which HMOs do by feeding the good bacteria of your unique intestinal microbiota to balance it.

 This allows your intestinal microbiota to produce the essential nutrients that your immune system needs.
 Over time, this helps to fundamentally balance the immune system, and gives you just the right level of protection without over responses.

-If you’d like to read more on the effectiveness of HNOs, head back here to see more on what the data shows.
+If you’d like to read more on the effectiveness of HMOs, head back here to see more on what the data shows.

-If you’re thinking of starting to take HNOs, read on for more information on some of the key things to expect when you begin your journey to better gut health through HNOs.
+If you’re thinking of starting to take HMOs, read on for more information on some of the key things to expect when you begin your journey to better gut health through HMOs.